johantre/JQLRepo/README.md

   - bash jqUpdate.sh
 This will ask you your Jira pass, and *Name* of the JQL that needs to be updated.
 The *Name* can be found in the [ReportingQueries.json](./JiraReporting/ReportingQueries.json) file.
   - bash jqUpdateAll.sh
-This will ask you your Jira pass only, as it will update *all* queries found in ReportingQueries.json sequencially.
+This will ask you your Jira pass only, as it will update *all* queries found in [ReportingQueries.json](./JiraReporting/ReportingQueries.json) sequencially.

 # Shell script structure
-* UpdateJiraQuery.sh does the update in Jira.
+* [UpdateJiraQuery.sh](./JiraReporting/UpdateJiraQuery.sh) does the update in Jira.
-* jqUpdate.sh calls UpdateJiraQuery.sh using ReportingQueries.json as source of the JQL's
+* [jqUpdate.sh](./JiraReporting/jqUpdate.sh) calls [UpdateJiraQuery.sh](./JiraReporting/UpdateJiraQuery.sh) using [ReportingQueries.json](./JiraReporting/ReportingQueries.json) as source of the JQL requested.
-* UpdateJiraQuery.sh calls UpdateJiraQuery.sh using ReportingQueries.json as source of the JQL's
+* [jqUpdateAll.sh](./JiraReporting/jqUpdateAll.sh) calls [UpdateJiraQuery.sh](./JiraReporting/UpdateJiraQuery.sh) using [ReportingQueries.json](./JiraReporting/ReportingQueries.json) as source of *all* the JQL's sequentially.

 # Remarks
 * Location of jq on windows is hard coded.
 A better solution would be having this in your PATH.